 Small-Eyed Sphinx Moth (Paonias myops)

-Detailing the identifying qualities of the Small-Eyed Sphinx Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Small-Eyed Sphinx Moth.

 Updated: 6/8/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org